 Getting Started

-Setting up a new ASP.NET Core project is straightforward with the .NET CLI.
-The framework provides templates for everything from simple APIs to full MVC applications with Razor Pages.
+Setting up a new ASP.NET Core project is quick and easy with the .NET CLI.
+The framework has templates for everything from simple APIs to full MVC applications with Razor Pages.

 Key Features